 It’s a strange sounding word (it’s pronounced kwur-si-tin), but it’s a wonderful, naturally occurring compound that provides many health benefits in addition to allergy relief since Quercetin is a natural antihistamine, such as heart health, stronger immune system, pain relief, and even younger-looking skin.

-In this blog article discussing Quercetin, LifeSeasons’ featured weekly ingredient, you’ll learn what Quercetin is, how this ingredient supports respiratory health, and lastly, you’ll learn about the benefits and uses of this compound.
+In this blog article discussing Quercetin, LifeSeasons’ featured weekly ingredient, you’ll learn what Quercetin is, how this ingredient supports respiratory health, how Quercetin can lower histamine in the body, and Quercetin foods that you can eat daily, and lastly, you’ll learn about the benefits and uses of this compound.

-Quercetin is one of the best-known flavonoids (a diverse group of plant chemicals) and is found in many fruits, vegetables, leaves, and grains.1 Because it’s considered a plant pigment, Quercetin is prominently found in colored fruits and vegetables, especially those in red and orange pigmentation.2 The strong antioxidant and anti-inflammatory effects of Quercetin play a noticeable role in our health.
+Quercetin is one of the best-known flavonoids (a diverse group of plant chemicals) and is found in many Quercetin foods such as fruits, vegetables, leaves, and grains.1 Because it’s considered a plant pigment, Quercetin is prominently found in colored fruits and vegetables, especially those in red and orange pigmentation.2 The strong antioxidant and anti-inflammatory effects of Quercetin play a noticeable role in our health.

 As an antioxidant, Quercetin helps stop cells from being damaged by free radicals (waste produced by cells), thus protecting the immune system; as an anti-inflammatory, Quercetin inhibits certain chemical pathways from generating uncomfortable or painful inflammation.2